The True History of the Shakespeare Ladies Club (Est. 1736)

 Elizabeth Boyd, Poet and Author

-Unlike the other known members, Elizabeth Boyd was not a member of the nobility, and largely for this reason, no portrait of her exists.
+Unlike the other known members, Elizabeth Boyd was not of the nobility, and, largely for this reason, no portrait of her exists.
 For the time being, I have chosen this portrait of an anonymous eighteenth-century lady to represent her.

-Despite Elizabeth’s claim in her novel advertisement (below) that she was ‘never ambitious of the ‘Name of Author’, she was a prolific writer.
-Through the power of her pen, she supported herself and her mother, who had been worn out through the ‘charge of many children’.
+Despite Elizabeth’s claim that she was ‘never ambitious of the ‘Name of Author’, she was a prolific writer.
+Through the power of her pen, she supported herself and her mother, who had been ‘worn out through the charge of many children’.
 I think she would be delighted that so much of her work survives to this day, offering a unique insight into the life, struggles, and passions of an eighteenth-century working woman.

-Below the advertisement is an extract from her 1739 play Don Sancho, in which a statue of Shakespeare is brought to life when he is at last awarded the respect and commendation he deserves.
-This precedes the Shakespeare Ladies Club’s most visible achievement, the installation of the Shakespeare Memorial in Westminster Abbey, by just a few months.
-For this reason, Elizabeth Boyd is credited as a club member.
+Below is an extract from her 1739 play Don Sancho, in which a statue of Shakespeare is brought to life.
+This precedes the Shakespeare Ladies Club’s most visible achievement, the installation of the Shakespeare Memorial in Westminster Abbey.

 Don Sancho, The Female Page, and other works by Elizabeth Boyd, available from The Wellcome Library in London